-Norfolk County Council, clinical commissioning groups and their partners want to listen to autistic people and their families.
+Norfolk County Council, clinical commissioning groups and their partners want to listen to autistic people, their families and people with an interest in autism.

-Working with autistic people, the Norfolk Autism Partnership Board (NAPB) have created an All-Age Autism Strategy called My Autism, Our Lives, Our Norfolk.
+Working with autistic people, the Norfolk Autism Partnership Board (NAPB) have created a local autism strategy called My Autism, Our Lives, Our Norfolk and easy read guide.

 This sets out how support and services need to develop in Norfolk.